nospaceleftondevice/Tik-ETH-Tok/README.md

 </h1>

-> Note: TikTok clone was made with the latest version of ionic framework and Angular.
+> Note: TikEthTok was tested using the MetaMask mobile wallet on Android and iOS devices.
+Other wallets may malfunction, or not work at all.

 ## Preview